Shepherd's Pie

 Prepare the Filling

 Heat a non-stick skillet over medium heat.
-Add the ground beef or lamb and cook until browned, breaking it up with a spoon, about 5-7 minutes.
+Add the ground beef or lamb and and season with salt and pepper to taste.
+Cook until browned, breaking it up with a spoon, about 5-7 minutes.
 Drain any excess fat.
-Add the chopped onion, cook until softened for about 5 minutes then add minced garlic and roast until fragrant.
-Stir in the tomato paste, beef or vegetable broth, Worcestershire sauce, salt, and pepper.
+Add the chopped onion, cook until softened for about 5 minutes then add minced garlic and cook until fragrant, about 1 minute.
+Stir in the tomato paste and cook for a minute, then add in beef or vegetable broth, thyme, salt, and pepper.
 Add the frozen vegetables and simmer for about 10 minutes, until the mixture thickens slightly.

 Step 2/4